MichaSchrader/planetdistance/README.md

 # planetdistance
-A tool to calculate the distance between planets
+A tool to calculate the distance between planets (and the sun).